crate/crate-tutorials/docs/create-user.rst

 Introduction
 ------------

-This part of the documentation sheds some light on the topics of `user management`_ and `privileges`_.
+This part of the documentation sheds some light on the topics of :ref:`reference:administration_user_management` and :ref:`reference:administration-privileges`.

 CrateDB ships with a superuser account called "``crate``", which has the privileges to perform any action.
 However, with the default configuration, this